javiercarreraruiz/containerlambdacicd-blog/README.md

 ## Create IAM roles

-Create the roles assumed by the CodeBuild and CodePipeline services:
+Create the roles assumed by the CodeBuild and CodePipeline services and the Lambda function:

 ```
 chmod +x create-roles.sh